benmarwick/atom-for-scholarly-writing-with-markdown/readme.md

 ## Viewing citations when writing markdown

+We often want to check that our citations are working as expected while we are writing so we can catch mistakes that might creep in.

 Go to `Settings` -> `Packages` -> `markdown-preview-enhanced` and first, check the box for 'Use Pandoc parser', then, second, look for the option 'Pandoc options: Commandline Arguments' and paste in this text: `--filter=pandoc-citeproc`

 After this, when writing Markdown we can press `Control` + `shift`+ `m` and we'll see a panel with the citations processed correctly, for example, @marwick_computational_2016

 ## Convert Markdown to MS Word docx

-To convert the Markdown document into a MS Word docx document we use the terminal (start the terminal with `Command` + `shift`+ `t`), check that the terminal in is the right directory (this will be fine if you are using an Atom project) and type in `pandoc -s example.md -o example.docx --filter pandoc-citeproc`
+To convert the Markdown document into a MS Word docx document on your computer, we use Pandoc via the terminal.
+In Atom, start the terminal with `Command` + `shift`+ `t`, check that the terminal in is the right directory (this will be ok if you are using an Atom project) and type in `pandoc -s example.md -o example.docx --filter pandoc-citeproc`

 You should change the names of the `.md` and `.docx` files in that command to match your own files.